 What are the basics of gardening that everyone needs to know?

-Several friends and family have moved house recently.
-They’re either gardening for the first time or gardening in a significantly different type of garden from one they’re used to.
+You may be either gardening for the first time or gardening in a different type of garden from one you’re used to.

 So what are the things that every garden lover needs to know?
 I’m going to stick my neck out and say that these are the points that really matter in gardening.
 I’ll explain each one in more detail after the list.

 14 gardening basics – the tips you really need to know